Panel Policies - What You Need to Know

 Panelists may not promote or condone illegal activities, including but limited to: drug use, underage drinking, or the violation of international copyright law (piracy or bootlegging.)
 Discussion of such topics is permitted only so far as they pertain to educating attendees about the perils of such activities and what impact such activities might have on culture, business, or fandom.

-A typical panel is scheduled for 50 minutes.
-If you run shorter than the time allotted, it is okay.
+A typical panel is scheduled for 50 minutes or 1 hour and 50 minutes.
+If you run shorter than the time allotted, that is okay.

 Panelists are expected to show up five minutes prior to their panel’s scheduled start time.
-They are also expected to end their panels ten minutes before the start of the next panel to give time for your audience’s exit and entrance, any needed clean up, and allow the next panelist time to set up.
+They are also expected to end their panels ten minutes before the start of the next panel.
+This is to give the audience time to exit, and for a room clean up before the next panel audience arrives.
+For example - if your panel is at 11:00 AM: show up at 10:55 AM, run your panel, wrap up by 11:50 AM, and vacate the room by 11:55 AM.

-Some obligations which Anime Banzai might need to know about may include: volunteering for Anime Banzai in other areas, being on Anime Banzai staff, working for a dealer, having a table in Artist’s Alley, under reference from company contact, or participating in a major event (e.g. the costume contest).
+If you have specific obligations such as volunteering for Anime Banzai in other areas, being on Anime Banzai staff, working for a dealer, having a table in Artist’s Alley, obligations on behalf of a company, or are participating in a major event (e.g. the costume contest) please make sure to specify those in the Panel Submission form.

 No Show Policy